 In a nutshell, the book is a multi-generation epic, telling the stories of two families: the Hamiltons and the Trasks.
 Narrated by John Steinbeck himself, who is a character in his own book, the action takes place mostly in Salinas Valley (California, USA), Steinbeck’s birthplace.
-The book surprises the American culture of the late nineteenth and early twentieth centuries, and its narrative has two foundational sources of inspiration:
+The book surprises the American culture of the late 19th and early 20th centuries, and its narrative has two foundational sources of inspiration:

-- the biblical story of Cain and Abel – a story of struggle for acceptance and competition for parental love
+- the biblical story of Cain and Abel – a story of the struggle for acceptance and competition for parental love

 - autobiographical information – for example, the Hamilton family was inspired by Steinbeck’s maternal family

 The title of the book is also a reference to the story of Cain and Abel.
 East of Eden is the place where Cain went when he was banished from Eden for killing Abel: “[..]
 And Cain went out from the presence of the Lord, and dwelt in the Land of Nod, on the east of Eden”.
 While Eden is a utopian place, East of Eden represents the opposite – a cruel world.

 As the picture above also mentions, the Trasks are divided into two main categories: the ones whose name starts with A, corresponding to Abel (the good ones), and the ones whose name starts with C, corresponding to Cain (the evil ones).
 It’s interesting to notice that A characters are paired with C characters, not only in brotherhood relations, but also in romantic relations.
 It reminds me of the Taoist concept of yin and yang, which suggests that the two opposite forces are complementary and only together reach equilibrium.